 An incoming administration faces a number of hurdles and choke points in the selection, vetting and nomination processes.
 The personnel team should have an aggressive timeline and plan for getting its most critical nominees in place.
 Ensuring that the critical core team of roughly 100 political appointees requiring Senate confirmation is in place shortly after the inauguration and at least another 300 key appointees are on the job by the August congressional recess will require additional staffing capacity in all related organizations and functions.
 This includes the PPO, FBI investigators and the Senate committees.
+In addition, the Biden transition prepared approximately 1,000 appointees who did not require Senate confirmation to be ready to be sworn in on day one of the administration.

 As the transition team helps individuals to get ready for Senate confirmation, it should assist individuals get ready for their future roles and the unique challenges they will face in the federal workplace.
-The Partnership for Public Service's Center for Presidential Transition® offers courses for political appointees to familiarize them with issues such as the budget process, ethics rules, working with career civil servants, dealing with Congress and employee engagement.
+The Partnership for Public Service's Center for Presidential Transition[®] offers courses for political appointees to familiarize them with issues such as the budget process, ethics rules, working with career civil servants, dealing with Congress and employee engagement.

-Policy implementation
+Policy implementation planning

 The head of policy implementation is responsible for planning and preparing to implement the major policy initiatives that have been driving the campaign.
 This requires a deep understanding of the governing philosophy and policy objectives of the candidate, a knowledge of the key experts and top officials who might be tapped to lead strategy with respect to various policies, and experience integrating policy expertise with execution.
-This last piece is particularly important for a new administration looking to turn its campaign promises and policy initiatives into action.
-Presidents are judged on what they accomplish, and the transition's head of policy implementation can play a key role in an administration's early success.